Silicon Labs BG24 and MG24 2.4 GHz wireless MCU’s quadruple AI performance at a fraction of the energy

 BG24 & MG24 development kits

-The company has already been working with over 40 companies in a closed Alpha program working on Matter support and solutions making up of the new machine learning capabilities of the 2.4GHz wireless MCU.
-These will notably be used by retailers to “improve the in-store shopping experience” with more accurate asset tracking, real-time price updating, while the commercial building management sector aims to lower the costs and environmental footprint with better management of lighting and HVAC for instance.
+The company has already been working with over 40 companies in a closed Alpha program working on Matter support and solutions making use of the new machine learning capabilities of the 2.4GHz wireless MCU.
+These will notably be used by retailers to “improve the in-store shopping experience” with more accurate asset tracking, and real-time price updating, while the commercial building management sector aims to lower the costs and environmental footprint with better management of lighting and HVAC for instance.

 Silabs EFR32BG24 and EFR32MG24 SoCs are already shipping today to Alpha customers, with mass deployment slated for April 2022.
 Multiple evaluation boards are also said to be available according to the press release, but the product pages still show those are “coming soon”.
 BG24 and MG24 modules are also expected, but later in H2 2022.